ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    <figcaption>Removing one of the shims to get a tight seal</figcaption>
    </figure>
    </div>
-   After putting the fork into the head tube, I´m mounting the headset and putting 3 x 1 cm spacers onto the steerer to lift the stem.
+   After putting the fork into the head tube, I'm mounting the headset and putting 3 x 1 cm spacers onto the steerer to lift the stem.
 I do not apply any grease at this point in time because everything will be disassembled again to cut the steerer tube.
 The stem is not fully tightened for now.
    <figure>
    <img src="/img/strael/stem-spacers.jpg">
    <figcaption>Lifting the stem by 3 cm</figcaption>